samjhill/channel/README.md

 For production builds, run `npm run build` and serve the output from `ui/channel-admin/dist/`.

 The admin UI lets you update the channel media root (TV folder), adjust playback options, and run **Discover shows** to scan the folder for new series that can be toggled into the playlist.
+Saving settings triggers a media-server restart so the stream picks up new changes.

+> **Auto restart:** Set `CHANNEL_RESTART_COMMAND` before launching the API (e.g. `export CHANNEL_RESTART_COMMAND="docker restart tvchannel"`).
+When unset, the API falls back to regenerating the playlist so changes apply on the next loop.

 ### HBN “Up Next” Dynamic Bumpers